Register of Pecuniary Interests

 DAVID TOTTINGHAM (CHAIR)

-I have been a Governor of Haybrook College since 2007, and was recently appointed Chair, having been Acting Chair for two terms.
+I have been a Governor of Haybrook College since 2007, and Chair since 2016.

 I am retired and spent 33 years in Local Government at Hammersmith, so am extremely au-fait with the workings of local government and have had extensive experience with the needs of the vulnerable members of society through my work as Facilities Manager for the Social Services Department.

-I have been a Slough resident most of my life and have a keen interest in the Schools, also being Chair of Governors at Herschel Grammar School (which I attended).
-I am honoured to be the Chair of the two schools and think the work that is carried out by both is a credit to the young people of Slough.
+I have been a Slough resident most of my life and have a keen interest in the Schools, having formerly been Chair of Governors at Herschel Grammar School (which I attended).
+I am honoured to be the Chair of Haybrook College and think the work that is carried out is a credit to the young people of Slough.